-DISA deals with funds received for carrying out their various objective and goals.
-They received funds for various purposes :
+DISA deals with funds received for carrying out their various objectives and goals.
+They receive funds for various purposes :

-- a) for operating expenses

-- b) for specific or designated funds e.g. Training and Orientation, Rehabilitation etc.
+- a) For operating expenses - For specific or designated funds e.g. Training and Orientation, Rehabilitation etc.

-- c) Corpus Funds
+c) Corpus Funds

-6.2 Planning for investments
+6.2 Planning for Investments

 It is important that DISA has a good investment policy in order to ensure that the funds are invested in the most effective and efficient investment options.
 Interest earned from these investments is re-allocated to the respective funds at the end of every quarter based on their proportionate average monthly balances.

-For this purpose DISA should draw an investment plan keeping reference to the Section 11(5) of the Income Tax Act based on the following factors
+For this purpose, DISA should draw an investment plan keeping reference to the Section 11(5) of the Income Tax Act based on the following factors:

-- a) nature of funds available for investment in short term deposits and long term deposits - b) time plan for implementation of the projects for which funds are received
+- a) Nature of funds available for investment in short term deposits and long-term deposits - b) Time plan for implementation of the projects for which funds are received